Yuylam/dream-hostel/README.md

 ### Triplet match
 A -> B & B -> C & C -> A
 If pair is not found, the program will search for triplet.

+Example:
+1. Current logged in student wanted to change from A to B (Let's name this student 1)
+2. The program will search for a student that wants to change from B to X (Let's name this student 2)
+3. If student 2 is found, the program will search for a student that wants to change from X to A (Let's name this student 3)
+4. If student 3 not found, the program will look for another student 2 that wants to change from B to X
+5. The process repeats until there are no more students that wants to change from B

 When a pair or a triplet is found, their status will be updated
 ![image](https://github.com/Yuylam/dream-hostel/assets/147635499/9ae8f19a-02c1-485a-88b0-ab8b23438f20)